nerves-networking/mdns_lite/README.md

 MdnsLite employs a network interface monitor that can dynamically adjust to network changes, e.g., assignment of a new IP address to a host.
-The current version of MdnsLite comes with an `InetMonitor` which periodically checks via `inet:getifaddrs()` for changes in the network.
+The current version of MdnsLite supports two default monitors:

+* `InetMonitor` which periodically checks via `inet:getifaddrs()` for changes in the network.
 For example, a change could be the re-assignment of IP addresses.

+* `VintageNetMonitor` which subscribes to [`VintageNet`](https://github.com/nerves-networking/vintage_net) address events for all interfaces as they happen.

 For configuration values related to the interface monitor, please see the Configuration section below.

 MdnsLite recognizes the following [query types](https://en.wikipedia.org/wiki/List_of_DNS_record_types):